-The title “Dean of Game Show Hosts” had been bestowed upon him, but this was far from the modern era of colorful sets and screaming competitors.
+The kicker to this surreal streak is that it comes from The Price Is Right’s earlier incarnation.
+When it started in the 1950s, it was a restrained affair in black and white, hosted by Bill Cullen.
+The title “Dean of Game Show Hosts” was bestowed upon him, but this was far from the modern era of colorful sets and screaming competitors.
 Back then the eye-opening prizes stood out and were the selling point over the staid presentation.

 When CBS decided to relaunch it in 1972, the show took the form audiences know today.
-From there it just kept on going.
-Mark Goodson and Bill Todman joined Bob Stewart on the creator’s list and Bob Barker took on hosting duties.
+From there, it just kept going.
+Mark Goodson and Bill Todman joined Bob Stewart on the creators’ list, and the legendary Bob Barker took on hosting duties.
 Barker became synonymous with the show and finally stepped down in 2007.
-Drew Carey has been master of ceremonies ever since.

-And when contestant Terry Kniess shocked the crowd in 2008 by correctly guessing the value of the “Showcase Showdown”, it was assumed the entirely honest participant might be cheating.
-He was a super fan of The Price Is Right and reportedly memorized many of the prizes on offer.
+Also, when contestant Terry Kniess shocked the crowd in 2008 by correctly guessing the value of the Showcase Showdown, it was assumed the entirely honest participant might be cheating.
+He was a super fan of The Price Is Right and had memorized many of the prizes on offer.